10 Ways how to stop gambling addiction

 Motivation in addiction recovery goes up and down.
 Since successful recovery from gambling addiction requires a great deal of motivation, it’s useful to make a gratitude list on a daily basis.

-For example, a gratitude list can include points that express how proud a person is for having no cravings for gambling or that they successfully overcame them.
-It can also contain they’re grateful for a successful day at work or improved financial situation after quitting gambling.
+For example, a gratitude list includes points that express how proud a person is for having no cravings for gambling or that they successfully overcame them.
+It additionally contains how grateful they are for a successful day at work or improved financial situation after quitting gambling.

-To take this to another level, it’s also useful to keep a journal.
-That way, a person with a gambling addiction can read everything they’ve written on a gratitude list each day and feel even prouder about their recovery.
+To take this to another level, it’s useful to keep a journal.
+That way, a person with a gambling addiction is able to read everything they’ve written on a gratitude list each day and feel even prouder about their recovery.

 Making a gratitude list boosts motivation levels, increases confidence, and reduces cravings for gambling.